 The staff in the service include:

-- Clinical Psychologists, Assistant Psychologists and Speech & Language Therapists, who work mainly with Lincolnshire County Council's Future4Me service, which supports young people involved with the Criminal Justice System who are at risk of exploitation, homelessness and/or on the edge of care.
-Referrals to the team are made by Future4Me or Children's Services staff.
+Clinical Psychologists, Assistant Psychologists and Speech & Language Therapists, who work mainly with Lincolnshire County Council's Future4Me service, which supports young people between the ages of 14-18, with any or all of the following vulnerabilities:

 How we work